Pressure Cooker Homemade Carolina BBQ Pork Spare Ribs is the Pressure Cooker version of My Favorite BBQ Pork Ribs Recipe.

-If you prefer a really quick and simple recipe, using bottled barbecue sauce, you may prefer my Pressure Cooker Super Simple BBQ Pork Spare Ribs recipe.
+If you prefer a really quick and simple recipe, using bottled barbecue sauce, you may prefer my Instant Pot Simple BBQ Pork Spare Ribs recipe.

 Trim the fat off your ribs and remove the membrane along the curved part of the ribs.
 Generously massage the BBQ Rib Rub into the ribs.